jfischer/micropython-iot-hackathon/README.rst

 ==================================================
-Micropython IoT Hackathon (featuring the ESP8266)
+MicroPython IoT Hackathon (featuring the ESP8266)
 ==================================================
-This repository contains the content needed to run a Micropython-based IoT Hackathon using ESP8266 development boards.
+This repository contains the content needed to run a MicroPython-based IoT Hackathon using ESP8266 development boards.
 Atendees will work through a pre-defined project involving a light sensor and then explore more complex applications.
 Both hardware and software will be covered.